 A public health officer need only have ‘reasonable grounds to suspect’ that you are potentially infectious, at which point they can:

->

-> (a) direct use to go immediately to a screening and assessment location, and
+(a) direct you to go immediately to a screening and assessment location, and

->

-> (b) request the police to use reasonable force to make you do so.
+(b) request the police to use reasonable force to make you do so.

 Given the particular public health officer only has to consider this necessary and proportionate for the catch-all criterion of ‘maintenance of public health’, there is in practice no bar within the Act to the most officious wielding of these powers. (schedule 21, paragraph 6(3))